Megha23manoj/FloodDetection/README.md

 ![image](https://github.com/user-attachments/assets/fffec990-0927-4059-9b9e-243b539a82da)

 If it is less than the specified threshold value, there is no enough vehicle area in the image to carry out our estimation i.e; no vehicle detected and depth with respect to vehicle is set to zero.
-If it has larger area than the threshold, then we move on to water depth estimation with respect to vehicles.
+If it has larger area than the threshold, then we move on to water depth estimation with respect to vehicles.
 If the image has multiple vehicles, it will take the one with larger area since largest contour is considered here.

 ![image](https://github.com/user-attachments/assets/cc539b73-504a-48af-b02e-936ca4465a4b)